 - 1. Write a program to implement the linear regression using stochastic gradient descent approach of training for a sample training data set stored as a .CSV file. - 2.
 Write a program to implement the linear regression using Batch gradient descent approach of training for a sample training data set stored as a .CSV file. - 3.
+Write a program to implement k-Nearest Neighbor algorithm to classify the iris data set.
+Print both correct and wrong predictions. - 4.
 Write a program to implement the naïve Bayesian classifier for a sample training data set stored as a .CSV file.
-Compute the performance of the classifier, considering few test data sets. - 4.
-Write a program to implement the Logistic regression for a sample training data set stored as a .CSV file.
-Compute the performance of the classifier, considering few test data sets. - 5.
+Compute the accuracy of the classifier, considering few test data sets. - 5.
+Write a program to implement the Logistic regression for a sample training data set stored as a .CSV file and test the same using appropriate data sets - 6.
 Write a program to demonstrate the working of the decision tree based ID3 algorithm.
-Use an appropriate data set for building the decision tree and apply this knowledge to classify a new sample.
-Compute the performance of the classifier, considering few test data sets. - 6.
-Write a program to demonstrate the working of the Support Vector Machine Classifier.
-Use an appropriate data set for building the Classifier and apply this knowledge to classify a new sample.
-Compute the performance of the classifier, considering few test data sets. - 7.
+Use an appropriate data set for building the decision tree and apply this knowledge to classify a new sample. - 7.
 Write a program to implement the Random Forest classifier for a sample training data set stored as a .CSV file.
 Compare the performance of the classifier with any weak classifier, considering few test data sets. - 8.
 Write a program to implement the AdaBoost classifier for a sample training data set stored as a .CSV file.
 Compare the performance of the classifier with Random Forest classifier, considering few test data sets. - 9.
-Apply k-Means algorithm to cluster a set of data stored in a .CSV file.
-Calculate the quality of clustering solution. - 10.
+Apply EM algorithm to cluster a set of data stored in a .CSV file.
+Use the same data set for clustering using k-Means algorithm.
+Compare the performances of these two algorithms and comment on the quality of clustering. - 10.
 Apply Hierarchical clustering algorithm to cluster a set of data stored in a .CSV file using different linkages.
 Use the same data set for clustering using k-Means algorithm.
 Compare the performances of these two algorithms and comment on the quality of clustering.